-Finally, it is possible to declare that the best trade off in terms of accuracy and time is achieved with TD = 5 s and NPLC = 5; in these conditions the standard deviation on the standard resistance reaches a value of 3.7‧10-6 Ω while for the sensor resistance it reaches a value of 8.7‧10-6 Ω. This difference can be attributed to the design of the PCB sensor and other environmental noise sources.
-As a final point on the measurement noise analysis, the standard uncertainty has to be referred to the average value of RC on the all 100 measurements:
+Finally, it can be stated that the best trade off in terms of accuracy and time was achieved with TD = 5 s and NPLC = 5, with the standard deviation on the standard resistance reaching a value of 3.7‧10−6 Ω and the sensor resistance reaching a value of 8.7‧10−6 Ω under these conditions.
+This difference can be attributed to the design of the PCB sensor and to other environmental noise sources.
+As a final point on the measurement noise analysis, the standard uncertainty had to be determined in terms of the average value of RC across all 100 measurements:

-that results 8.7‧10-7 Ω.
+,

+which resulted in 8.7‧10−7 Ω.

 Experimental results

-The presented measurement system has been developed to evaluate the sensitivity of the developed sensor to different environmental condition.
-As aforementioned, one face of each sensor has been protected from the corrosion by means of three layers of Incralac, an acrylic-based protective coating, so as to allow the temperature compensation as described in the previous section.
-In order to evaluate the efficiency of the proposed compensation, a measurement campaign has been performed.
-In particular, 4 sensors have been tested: on S01 a layer of Curpite (Cu2O) was realized, while on S02 a chloride and sulfate-based patina was realized; two were not pre-corroded (S03, S04).
-All sensors have been kept corroding at 98 % RH for about a month before the characterization.
-The aim was to produce artificial patinas with a composition representative of corrosion products commonly found on the surfaces of cultural heritage objects.
-The cuprite patina was selected because it is the first corrosion product that normally forms on copper alloys [23]-[26].
-The chloride and sulfate-based patina were instead selected in order to reproduce the surface conditions of highly unstable artefacts from a corrosion point of view [8].
+The proposed measurement system was developed to evaluate the sensitivity of the developed sensor to different environmental conditions.
+As noted above, one face of each sensor was protected from the corrosion using three layers of Incralac, an acrylic-based protective coating, which ensured the temperature compensation as described in the previous section.
+To evaluate the efficiency of the proposed compensation, a measurement campaign was performed.
+Specifically, four sensors (S01, S02, S03, and S04) were tested.
+Here, a layer of cuprite (Cu2O) was realised on S01, while a chloride and sulphate-based patina was realised on S02, with the remaining two sensors not pre-corroded.
+All sensors were left to corrode at 98 % RH for around one month prior to the characterisation.
+Here, the main aim was to produce artificial patinas with a composition that was representative of the corrosion products commonly found on the surfaces of cultural heritage objects.
+The cuprite patina was selected since it is generally the first corrosion product that forms on copper alloys [23]-[26].
+Meanwhile, the chloride and sulphate-based patinas were selected to reproduce the surface conditions of highly unstable artefacts from a corrosion point of view [8].

-Before considering the performance of the developed sensor in the corrosion monitoring, it is crucial to verify the efficiency of the temperature compensation in different corrosion condition of the sensors.
-Therefore, the sensors have been placed in a climatic chamber.
-RH was kept below 20 % in order to have negligible corrosion rates [8].
-A temperature profile has been set and monitored by means of a pt100.
-The sensors and the pt100 have been carefully placed in the chamber so as to reduce the effects due to thermal gradient during the warming up process.
-The temperature has been changed from a minimum of 23 °C to a maximum of 39 °C as shown in Figure 9.
-Due to the control system of the climatic chamber, the temperature profile is characterized by overshooting during the warming up phase and a temperature ripple of about 1.2 °C with a frequency of 30 minutes during the phase of temperature keeping.
+Before considering the performance of the developed sensor in the corrosion monitoring, it was crucial to verify the efficiency of the temperature compensation in different corrosion conditions of the sensors.
+Therefore, the sensors were placed in a climatic chamber, with the RH kept below 20 % to ensure negligible corrosion rates [8].
+A temperature profile was then set and monitored using the pt100.
+Here, the sensors and the pt100 were carefully placed in the chamber so as to reduce the effects due to the thermal gradient during the warming up process.
+The temperature was changed from a minimum of 23 °C to a maximum of 39 °C, as shown in Figure 9.
+Due to the control system of the climatic chamber, the temperature profile was characterised by overshooting during the warming up phase and by a temperature ripple of around 1.2 °C with a frequency of 30 min during the phase of maintaining the temperature.

-The developed measurement system has been used to monitor the sensors S01, S02, S03 and S04 for about 320 hours.
-For each sensor the two resistive values have been measured, RC and RR.
-As expected, the temperature variation provokes a not negligible change of the sensor resistance (Figure 10).
+The developed measurement system was used to monitor the sensors, S01, S02, S03, and S04, for around 320 h.
+For each sensor, the two resistive values, RC and RR, were measured.
+As expected, the temperature variation provoked a non-negligible change in sensor resistance (Figure 10).

-As previously described, this effect can be compensated by computing the parameter C(t) according to .
-This parameter allows to evaluate the thickness reduction as described in .
-Figure 11 shows (t) computed for each sensor.
-The fluctuation of (t) shows that there is a temperature mismatch of the two faces of the sensors during environment temperature variation.
-In particular it can be seen that the fast temperature ripple of 1.2 °C causes a fluctuation of (t) of about 2 nm.
+As previously described, this effect can be compensated by computing the parameter C(t) according to Eq. .
+This parameter allowed for evaluating the thickness reduction as described in Eq. .
+Figure 11 shows the (t) computed for each sensor, with the attendant fluctuation indicating that there was a temperature mismatch between the two faces of the sensors during the environment temperature variation.
+Specifically, it was clear that the rapid temperature ripple of 1.2 °C caused a fluctuation in (t) of around 2 nm.